Heat kernel estimates and their stabilities for symmetric jump processes with general mixed polynomial growths on metric measure spaces: Introduction

-Moreover, we see that \eqref{e:bm} is equivalent to \eqref{stable} since $p(t,x,y)/t\to J(x,y)$ weakly as $t\to0$.
-Thus, for a large class of pure jump symmetric Markov processes on metric measure space satisfying volume doubling properties, \eqref{e:bm} is equivalent to \eqref{stable} under the condition \eqref{e:bm0} with $0<\beta_1\le\beta_2<2$.
+We introduce the concept of a function $\Phi$ as "the scale function" for $p(t,x,y)$.
+Specifically, $\Phi(d(x,y)) = t$ serves as the threshold that determines whether $p(t,x,y)$ exhibits near-diagonal or off-diagonal estimates.
+Notably, in \eqref{stable}, $\phi$ represents the scale function, and it coincides with the rate function when $0<\beta_1\le\beta_2<2$.
+Furthermore, it can be observed that \eqref{e:bm} and \eqref{stable} are equivalent since $p(t,x,y)/t\to J(x,y)$ weakly as $t\to0$.
+Consequently, for a wide range of pure jump symmetric Markov processes on metric measure spaces that satisfy volume doubling properties, \eqref{e:bm} is equivalent to \eqref{stable} under the condition \eqref{e:bm0} with $0<\beta_1\le\beta_2<2$. \bk

-One of major problems in this field is to obtain heat kernel estimates for jump processes on metric measure space without the restriction $\beta_2<2$.
+One of major problems in this field is to derive heat kernel estimates for jump processes on metric measure space without the restriction $\beta_2<2$.
 Recently, several articles have discussed this problem (\cite{BKKL, HKE, GHH18, HL, M, MS2}).
-In \cite{HKE}, the authors established the stability results on heat kernel estimates of the form in \eqref{stable} for symmetric jump Markov processes on metric measure spaces satisfying volume doubling and reverse volume doubling properties.
+In \cite{HKE}, the authors established stability results for heat kernel estimates of the form \eqref{stable} for symmetric jump Markov processes on metric measure spaces that satisfy volume doubling and reverse volume doubling properties.
 Results in \cite{HKE} cover metric measure spaces whose walk dimension is bigger than $2$ such as Sierpinski gasket and Sierpinski carpet.
-Without the condition $\beta_2<2$, \eqref{e:bm} is no longer equivalent to \eqref{stable} in general.
-In this case, we see from \cite[Theorem 1.13]{HKE} that \eqref{stable} is equivalent to the conjunction of \eqref{e:bm} and a cut-off Sobolev type inequality ($\CSJ(\phi)$ in \cite[Definition 1.5]{HKE}).
-Note that $\CSJ(\phi)$ always holds if $\beta_2<2$ (see \cite[Remark 1.7]{HKE}).
-As a corollary of main results in \cite{HKE}, it is also shown in \cite{HKE} that \eqref{e:bm} is equivalent to \eqref{stable} if underlying space has walk dimension strictly bigger than $\beta_2$.
-In \cite{GHH18}, similar equivalence relation was proved for $\phi(r)=r^{\beta}$.
-In particular, the authors showed that the conjunction of \eqref{e:bm} and generalized capacity condition is also equivalent to \eqref{stable}.
+Without the condition $\beta_2<2$, \eqref{e:bm} is generally not equivalent to \eqref{stable}.
+In this case, it is shown in \cite[Theorem 1.13]{HKE} that \eqref{stable} is equivalent to the conjunction of \eqref{e:bm} and a cut-off Sobolev type inequality ($\CSJ(\phi)$ in \cite[Definition 1.5]{HKE}).
+It is worth noting that $\CSJ(\phi)$ always holds if $\beta_2<2$ (see \cite[Remark 1.7]{HKE}).
+As a corollary of main results in \cite{HKE}, it is also shown in \cite{HKE} that \eqref{e:bm} is equivalent to \eqref{stable} if underlying space has a walk dimension strictly bigger than $\beta_2$.
+In \cite{GHH18}, a similar equivalence relation was proven for $\phi(r)=r^{\beta}$.
+Particularly, it is shown in \cite{GHH18} that the conjunction of \eqref{e:bm} and a generalized capacity condition is also equivalent to \eqref{stable}.